Tamil television drama

-Tamil television drama or Tamil serials are a genre of Tamil-language television produced in India, Sri Lanka, Malaysia and Singapore.
-All major TV networks in India produce a variety of drama series including family, comedy, romance, history stories, horror, devotional, fantasy stories and many others.
+Tamil television drama or Tamil serials are a genre of Tamil-language television.

-Tamil serial started to broadcast television series in the 1990s.
-Today's format of 100–500 episodes started in the 2000s.
-The television series industry has played a pivotal role in increasing Tamil popularity in India, Sri Lanka, Singapore and Malaysia.
+The television series industry has played a pivotal role in increasing Tamil popularity in India, Sri Lanka, Singapore, Malaysia and Tamil diaspora.
 They are also broadcast in other parts of Asia, Africa, Europe, Australia and North America.

-They are usually shown on Tamil television channels and start at 12 pm to 3 pm (afternoon), 6 pm to 8 pm (evening) and 8 pm to 11 pm (primetime and night).
-A series will run for about 3 or 4 years.
-It may air 5 or 6 episodes a week, the pattern usually being Monday through Friday or Monday through Saturday.

-A channel usually airs 5 to 15 TV dramas simultaneously at any given time.
-Because they attract the most viewers, each channel competes for the most popular stars.
+Anandham (2003–2009) was the first Tamil TV drama to cross 1,000 episodes and concluded with 1,297 episodes.
+Kolangal (2003–2009) was the first Tamil serial to cross 1,500 and Chandralekha (2014–2022) was the first Tamil serial to cross 2,000 and concluded with 2315 episodes.

+Mayavi, It was the first Indian & Asian 3D series.
+Nadhaswaram, This serial on 5 March 2014 achieved the feat of being the first TV drama in Indian and Tamil television to be aired live.
+This was done to commemorate the show's 1000th Episode on 5 March 2014.
+By airing a 23-minutes 25seconds long live telecast in a single shot, the TV drama has earned a place in the Guinness World Records.
+Marmadesam, was an extremely successful tele-serial.
+It was ranked first in viewership among the television programmes telecast from Chennai in 1997.
+Chithi, It holds the credit of most watched regional Language television program in India ever.

+History

+Tamil language series are chiefly produced in Chennai, following the liberalization of private television in India in the 2000s.
+The first Tamil languages TV show was Oliyum Oliyum.
+It was movie song compilation program on television popular during the 1980s.

 Format

+Tamil Nadu

 Tamil television serials are usually helmed by one director, written by one screenwriter, thus having a distinct directing style and language, unlike American television series, where often several directors and writers work together.
 Series are likely to have only one season, with 1–500 or 1–1000 episodes.
 Mini series may be longer, with 100 to 200 episodes, but they also run for only one season.

 The broadcast time for flagship dramas is 12 pm - 3 pm to 6 pm - 11 pm, with episodes on 5 to 6 consecutive nights : Monday–Friday or Monday–Saturday and weekends.
-Different dramas appear on each of the nationwide networks, Sun TV, STAR Vijay, Kalaignar TV, Colors Tamil, Zee Tamizh, Jaya TV, Raj TV, Polimer TV, Puthuyugam TV, Vendhar TV, Mega TV, Makkal TV, DD Podhigai, Shakthi TV, Vasantham TV, MediaCorp Vasantham, Astro Vaanavil, TV2 and Deepam TV.
-Dramas in prime slots are in the telenovella format, rarely running over 500 episodes.
+Different dramas appear on each of the nationwide networks, Sun TV, Zee Tamil, Kalaignar TV, Colors Tamil, Zee Tamizh, Jaya TV, Raj TV, Polimer TV, Puthuyugam TV, Vendhar TV, Mega TV, Makkal TV, DD Podhigai, Dramas in prime slots are in the telenovella format, rarely running over 500 episodes.

+Sun TV channel consistently remains the top rated Tamil channel and one of the top rated Indian television channel.